• Skip to primary navigation

 Getting Baby to Sleep for Daytime Naps

-Before Eleanor was born, I thought so much about how we would get her to sleep well at night that I completely forgot to think about getting her to sleep well during the day.
+Before my baby girl was born, I thought so much about how we would get her to sleep well at night that I completely forgot to think about getting her to sleep well during the day.

 Newborns sleep A LOT – somewhere around 16 to 20 hours a day! – and a lot of those hours are during the daytime hours.